silverace71/QuickMCServer/README.md

-# ez-mc-server-hub
+# Quick Minecraft Server Setup (QMSS)
 This allows you to create and self host a/any minecraft server (excluding vanilla).
 Paper/bungee networks, forge, and fabric are all supported and should work!
-Port fowarding is being figured out (cloudflare tunnels/playit.gg)

 ## **Install**
  - - -